Drago Pilsel: Early years

 Drago Pilsel was born in Buenos Aires, Argentina to a politically engaged family.
 His parents were Croatian immigrants who came to Argentina as children after World War II.
 Pilsel's paternal grandfather was an Ustaše soldier.
-Pilsel's father, Adolf Pilsel was a member of the fascist organization called Croatian Liberation Movement.
+Pilsel's father, Adolf Pilsel was a member of the Croatian Liberation Movement.
 He was also a bodyguard to Ante Pavelić at some time.

 Drago Pilsel spent his childhood in Comodoro Rivadavia where his father worked in construction.
 After financial troubles emerged, they moved back to Buenos Aires.
 His father was forced to leave him and his mother after some time and move to Paraguay.

 Activism in Argentina

 Pilsel spent his high school years during the National Reorganization Process.
 He became then introduced to humans rights and journalism.
 In 1979, he returned to Comodoro Rivadavia for a year and started working on a TV station called Channel 9.
 In Buenos Aires, he graduated from the high school specialized for mechanics and started working in construction.

-He was also a dedicated Croatian nationalist.
 He regularly sprayed graffiti against Yugoslavia and spread hate against it.
-Once he also broke a window of a synagogue.

 After spending some time in São Paulo with his girlfriend in the 1980s, he became interested in the Franciscan order.
 He returned to Argentina and enrolled in that order.
 It was at that time when he rejected nationalism.